Jodicooli/GraphRAG/Theory/README.md

 - **Computational Overhead:** Large graphs can slow down retrieval unless optimized (Korland, 2025).
 - **Ambiguity Handling:** Sparse or poorly connected graphs may limit context and relevance (Korland, 2025).

----

-Graph RAG presents a significant evolution in AI reasoning, marrying the flexibility of generative models with the structured precision of graphs.
+Note:Graph RAG presents a significant evolution in AI reasoning, marrying the flexibility of generative models with the structured precision of graphs.
 This synergy opens new possibilities in delivering context-aware, reliable, and scalable AI systems.

 ---